veroonika01/veroonika01/README.md

 👋 Hi there!
-I'm a proactive and solution-focused professional with a strong interest in technical support and IT systems management.
+I'm @Veronika Malíková a proactive and solution-focused professional with a strong interest in technical support and IT systems management.
 🎯 My goal is to bridge the gap between technical challenges and seamless user experiences.
 👀 I’m interested in L2 support, testing, and exploring how things work behind the scenes.
 🌱 I’m currently learning PowerShell scripting to enhance my automation skills.